Relintai/pandemonium_engine_docs/tutorials/shaders/using_viewport_as_texture.md

 ![](img/planet_noise.png)

+Note:
-.. note:: In order to highlight the texture, we set the material to unshaded.
+ In order to highlight the texture, we set the material to unshaded.

 You can see now that the noise indeed wraps seamlessly around the sphere.
 Although this looks nothing like the planet you were promised.
 So let's move onto something more colorful.